openssl/web/policies/cla.md

 In practice, it is required that the author (in the git commit message) and all approving team members (in the pull request thread) agree that a change is trivial.
-The author has to add "CLA: trivial" in the commit message separated by an empty line from the rest of the message.
+The author has to add `CLA: trivial` in the commit message separated by an empty line from the rest of the message.
 The reviewers will normally post a statement to the effect of "I agree that it is a trivial change."